Good procurement practices for small businesses

 5. Associate yourself with other organizations to increase buying power

-A small business that relies on technology, has improved its procurement process, and has strong strategic partnerships with suppliers can still fall short of optimal purchasing savings simply due to their relatively small size.
+A small business that relies on technology has improved its procurement process, and has strong strategic partnerships with suppliers can still fall short of optimal purchasing savings simply due to its relatively small size.

 Inevitably, small businesses have less purchasing power due to lower volumes.
 A solution to this challenge comes in the form of purchasing consortiums.
 Partnering with other small businesses can yield volume discounts and achieves savings.